So. Who owned the Riddle house?

 Upon his return with Pettigrew, he may even have hitched a ride with Nagini to check on it one night, so long as he was in the area.
 She probably wouldn’t have needed to get into the building to know that it was still there and hadn’t “caught” anything.

-I definitely favor the idea that the Ring was his first Horcrux, and that, yes he created it from the death of his fellow student Myrtle.
-He hid it in the Gaunt hovel just before slipping out of Britain after the murder of Hepzibah Smith, stashing it there as a sort of “traveler’s insurance” policy before he set out for Albania in search of the Ravenclaw diadem, I do have to remind myself that we have nothing to confirm that he did that.
+I do have to remind myself that we have nothing to confirm that he did so.
 All we have to work from is that while he does seem to have dumped the Diadem in the Room of Requirement sometime between, oh, 1958 and 1963, he didn’t hide the Locket in the sea cave until ’79 or ’80, didn’t turn the Diary over to Lucius Malfoy until ’81, and had given Bellatrix the Cup for safekeeping at some point after she finished Hogwarts in the early 1970s and his first defeat at Godric’s Hollow in ’81.

 And, really, once you stop and consider the matter, an intention to check on the Ring that he left in the ruins of the Gaunt hovel is probably the reason why he was even in the area at all after his return to Britain around 1958–’63.
 He may have already acquired the Gaunt property — to which he had a perfectly valid claim — by negotiations at long distance after learning that Morfin was reported to be dead, and had been content to let it fall into ruin.
 But if he had concealed a Horcrux there, that required a personal visit.
 He’d guarded the place with aversion spells and booby-traps, which would not draw attention, but he still needed to make sure the Ring had not been disturbed.

 If this is the case, and he did not hide the Ring about the same time he divested himself of the Locket and the Diary, he may have at any point after his first return to Britain dropped by to check on it, take a look at the old place and have a nice gloat, and discovered that the Riddle house was once again vacant and for sale.
+Right about the time he was setting up that job interview to ask for the DADA post at Hogwarts.
 He may have just decided to give himself an early birthday present.
-Right about the time he was setting up that job interview to ask for the DADA post at Hogwarts.

 And in any case, what other DE — or indeed, any wizard at all — would have had any reason make that kind of a pilgrimage?
 Most of them did not even know of the existence of the Riddles.
 Tom was probably tickled pink to discover, through an agent’s questioning of the locals, that no one had ever been able to bring themselves to stay there for very long after his first “visit”.